 - Work with experts and gather evidence necessary to prove negligence

 - Accurately value the full extent of your damages

 - Combat allegations that you were negligent

 - Negotiate with the insurance company and other parties on your behalf to seek the maximum value of your damages

 - Present a persuasive argument to a jury if your case proceeds to court

-We have decades of experience at the negotiation table and in the courtroom.
-Call us today to schedule a free initial consultation with a car accident attorney who cares about you and is willing to go the extra mile and provide you with all the information you need to obtain the best possible results for you.
+We have decades of experience working for our clients at the negotiation table and in the courtroom.
+Call us today to schedule a free initial consultation with a car accident attorney who cares about you and is willing to take action and provide you with all the information you need to obtain the best possible results for you.